Based out of Sherwood Park, Bucket is collection of high school students determined to perpetuate live blues and rock music.

 May 23 - from Kamloops, Sabrina Weeks June 13 - Overdue Blues Band

-Doors at 7:00pm.
-Music at 8:00pm Arrive early for best seats.
+Doors at 7:30pm.
+Music at 8:00pm, unless otherwise stated Arrive early for best seats.
 Old Timer's Cabin is an ALL ages venue.
 Reduced cover charge for under 18 yrs old.
 EBS Regular monthly events welcomes All ages!